2026 Election Tracker

 Neither Utah Senate seat is on the 2026 ballot.
 Mike Lee, re-elected in 2022 by 11 points over independent Evan McMullin (in the first Utah Senate race with no Democratic nominee), is next up in 2028.
 John Curtis, who won the open seat created by Mitt Romney's retirement in 2024 by 26 points, is next up in 2030.

-The longer-range market with the most attention is Mike Lee’s 2028 race.
-Lee was floated as Trump’s potential replacement for ousted Attorney General Pam Bondi in April 2026 — a scenario that would have triggered a special election under Utah law, with the legislature submitting three names to the governor for selection.
-The rumor fizzled, but it underscored Lee’s national profile and the possibility that he could leave the Senate before his term ends.
+The longer-range market with the most attention is Mike Lee's 2028 race.
+Lee was floated as Trump's potential replacement for ousted Attorney General Pam Bondi in April 2026, a scenario that would have triggered a special election under Utah law, with the legislature submitting three names to the governor for selection.
+The rumor fizzled, but it underscored Lee's national profile and the possibility that he could leave the Senate before his term ends.
+See all of the election odds for senate seats here.

 U.S. Senate election results — Utah